notaz/picodrive/platform/base_readme.txt

 Problems / limitations
 ----------------------

+* 32x is not emulated.
+#ifdef PSP
-* 32x and SVP are not emulated.
+* SVP is not emulated.
+#endif
 * Various VDP quirks (window bug, scroll size 2, etc.) are not emulated, as very few games use this (if any at all).
-* Some games don't work or have glitches because of inaccurate timing and sync between the emulated chips.
+* The emulator is not 100% accurate, so some things may not work as expected.

 Credits